obeliskgolem/cmx-botkun_001/README.md

 # Introduction

-This is a bot for collecting all the hashtags posted in cmx.im local timeline every 30 minutes.
+This is a bot for collecting all the hashtags posted in cmx.im local timeline every [hashtag_clear_freq] seconds, and toot them every [toot_freq] seconds.

 # Usage